“You don’t need a lot of money to have amazing experiences.”

 Forgetting the international date line.
 A $98 mistake deal Los Angeles to Taipei came up in Malaysian Airlines Business class right before I was leaving for work.
 I managed to snag tickets that left LA at 2AM the Sunday of Labor Day weekend arriving at 6:30AM and getting me back to the US that Monday afternoon.

 I love going to different destinations but I don’t actually enjoy flying.
 I’m quick to feel changes in cabin pressure and easily fall victim to motion sickness.
 Many of my flights have been less than enjoyable.
-I’m just glad I didn’t fall in love with cruises or I’d really be sunk. 😉
+I’m just glad I didn’t fall in love with cruises or I’d really be sunk. 😉Any parting words?

 You don’t need a lot of money to have amazing experiences.
 You just need to know where you want to go.
 I always encourage friends to keep a wishlist of their top destinations and get a feel for breaks in their schedules so if a mistake deal or great opportunity comes along they can act quickly without waiting to do cost benefit analysis.